-Please note that these teaching norms are for guidance only.
+Please note that the following teaching norms are for guidance only.
 Your college tutor will advise you more specifically on matters such as the amount of time you devote to private study and revision, and may vary the number of tutorials given on a particular lecture course based on his/her judgement of your needs.
-You should also note that it is an expectation of the Oxford Materials Programme that you engage in private study and/or revision during part of each vacation.
 Tutorials and Maths & Materials Options Classes are nominally one hour in length although classes may vary from 1-2 hours.
 Tutors may vary this to suit individual courses or needs.